 What Do the Five Grounds of Persecution Mean?

 Political opinion.
 Persecution of this kind means that you hold opinions that the authorities don't tolerate, most likely opinions that are critical of the government's policies or methods.
 Of course, you would need to show that the authorities know about your opinions -- otherwise, they'd have no reason to persecute you.
 It will help if you have, for example, spoken in public, written about your criticisms, or taken part in anti-government protests.
-For example, people have proven persecution for political opinion based on having taken part in student demonstrations, been active in labor unions, advocated independence for a particular ethnic group, or joined an opposition political party.
+People have proven persecution for political opinion based on having taken part in student demonstrations, been active in labor unions, advocated independence for a particular ethnic group, or joined an opposition political party.

 You can also qualify for asylum or refugee status based on political opinion if the authorities mistakenly assume that you hold certain opinions, perhaps based on some other personal characteristic like your religion or family group.
 (This is called "imputed political opinion.")

 Membership in a particular social group.
 This category is the most difficult of the five to define, and is the subject of many legal arguments.
 A social group is sometimes said to mean an identifiable group of people whose government views it as a threat.
 Or it is described as a group sharing a common characteristic that is so fundamental to their individual identities that the members cannot -- or should not be expected to -- change it.
+The group must be recognized within society as a distinct entity.

 Examples of particular social groups whose members have been accepted as asylees or refugees by the U.S. government include tribes or ethnic groups, social classes (such as educated elite), family members of dissidents, occupational groups, homosexuals, members or former members of the police or military (who may be targeted for assassination), and, in some cases, women.